shubhampotter/Sales_Insight_Analysis/README.md

 ## - Introduction  ![image](https://user-images.githubusercontent.com/92949677/208624104-3fd15997-d6bf-464d-b1c6-4b53e8e7dfe9.png)

 Data analytics is the process of analyzing raw data in order to draw out meaningful, actionable insights, which are then used to inform and drive smart business decisions.
-In this project , we will a data analyst perform a project.
+In this project , we will perform a data analyst project.

 ## - Problem statement